Good Health? Is it worth the time and effort involved?

 for him, the cost was too high.
 Not financially, but in the time and effort he would have to give himself and his willingness to engage in the learning process to be successful.

-He missed an important opportunity.
-He could have discovered much more, that taking part in change can be enjoyable and exciting too, as well as hard work sometimes.
+He missed an important opportunity that day.
+He could have discovered much more; that taking part in change can be enjoyable and exciting too, as well as hard work at times.

 From my point of view, I could have taken his money and given him my time, but deep down I knew his heart wouldn't be in it and the chances of success were slight.

 If he had looked beyond the financial cost, he would also have realised that when he had worked and learned and was eventually successful having achieved his goal, the cost and the effort would have been worth it.
 Whatever ‘it’ maybe!

 If you are thinking about making changes to your life, a health matter or just want to be and do better, then take a look at my website.